OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 Deduplication on disk
 ~~~~~~~~~~~~~~~~~~~~~

-Deduplication when writing a GufeTokenizable to disk can be handled by :ref:`keyed chain <keyed_chain>`, which serializes and de-duplicates an entire chain of tokenizable objects to disk in a single file.
+Deduplication when writing a GufeTokenizable to disk can be handled by :ref:`to_keyed_chain() <keyed_chain>`, which serializes and de-duplicates an entire chain of tokenizable objects to disk in a single file.
 However, **gufe** provides no tooling for deduplicating across chains stored to disk and it is up to the storage system to implement its own registry for handling this.

 The main idea is to use the ``GufeKey`` to ensure uniqueness, and to use it as a label for the object's serialized representation.